weigert/ctom/README.md

 ### todo

-- better interface out of the ctom interface for defining our object-models, particularly array-types
 - the various serialization formats / namespace should implement static iterators to validate the object-models (e.g.: valid json keys, valid yaml keys)
 - swap some concepts with static assertions, for more helpful error messages
 - moving and assignment into array and stl containers would be very convenient and ease development using `ctom`.